ggonnella/gfapy/doc/tutorial/gfa.rst

-can be retrieved using the properties :attr:`~gfapy.lines.collections.Collections.segment_names`, :attr:`~gfapy.lines.collections.Collections.edge_names` (ID tags of of links and containments) and :attr:`~gfapy.lines.collections.Collections.path_names`.
+can be retrieved using the properties :attr:`~gfapy.lines.collections.Collections.segment_names`, :attr:`~gfapy.lines.collections.Collections.edge_names` (ID tags of links and containments) and :attr:`~gfapy.lines.collections.Collections.path_names`.
 For GFA1, the properties :attr:`~gfapy.lines.collections.Collections.gap_names`,